fermads/devservr/readme.md

 ##### The */ route
 Default file for paths that point to a directory

     "*/": "index.html"

 ##### The * route
 This will be the "else" route if every other route fails to match and there is no static file on disc with that path.
-It'll probably be a 404 not found page.
+Usually a 404 not found page.

 ##### Default routes.json